Why You Shouldn’t Rely on Photo Estimates After a Car Crash

 If the insurance company won’t pay out more than their initial photo estimate, you may need to seek legal counsel.

-If you have questions about dealing with insurance adjusters or how to proceed after a car accident, don’t hesitate to call the experienced attorneys at Nelson MacNeil Rayfield.
+If you have questions about dealing with insurance adjusters or getting estimates after a car accident, don’t hesitate to call the experienced attorneys at Nelson MacNeil Rayfield.
 We’re happy to help empower claimants to hold responsible parties accountable.